maizzle/maizzle.com/content/docs/examples/buttons.md

 # Buttons

-Buttons in HTML email can be created with simple table structures with an anchor inside, or advanced techniques involving <abbr title="Vector Markup Language">VML</abbr> or even `mso-` CSS, for fully-clickable buttons in Outlook and Windows 10 Mail 🤯
+Buttons in HTML emails can be created with simple table structures with an anchor inside, or through advanced techniques involving <abbr title="Vector Markup Language">VML</abbr> or even `mso-` CSS, for fully-clickable buttons in Outlook and Windows 10 Mail.

 ## Bulletproof

-Bulletproof buttons in HTML email traditionally refer to buttons that are _fully_ clickable in all email clients, including Outlook and Windows 10 Mail.
+Bulletproof buttons in HTML emails commonly refer to buttons that are _fully_ clickable in all email clients, including Outlook and Windows 10 Mail.

 ### Semantic (CSS)